 This article will focus on setting up a custom Ethereum Blockchain on Azure.
-The article will be less of theory and will focus more on practical implementation of step by step setting up the Ethereum blockchain on Azure and transferring some Ethers between accounts using MetaMask.
-The article is for the readers who are more into development and have the background of Blockchain, Ethereum and Ether.
+The article will be less of theory and will focus more on the practical implementation of step by step setting up the Ethereum blockchain on Azure and transferring some Ethers between accounts using MetaMask.
+The article is for the readers who are more into development and have the background of Blockchain, Ethereum, and Ether.
 We’ll cover theory in the next article of understanding Ethereum and Blockchain.

 The following is the description from MSDN blogs:

 "At the most basic level of understanding, blockchains are a simple approach to a distributed database.
 A blockchain is a peer-to-peer system with no central authority managing data flow.
 One of the key ways to removing central control while maintaining data integrity is to have a large distributed network of independent users.
 You can think of blockchains as distributed databases that a group of individuals controls and that store and share information.
 The most popular form of a blockchain implementation out there is BitCoin which is a cryptocurrency.

 A blockchain is a data structure that makes it possible to create a digital ledger of data and share it among a network of independent parties.
 There are three main categories of blockchains: Public, Private and Permission.
 Each type uses cryptography to allow each participant on any given network to manage the ledger in a secure way without the need for a central authority to enforce the rules.
 The removal of central authority from database structure is one of the most important and powerful aspects of blockchains."